BoelaDW/Where-Souuls-Go-Sandbox/README.md

    - There will now be fortresses spawned if world size allows it
    - Blocks now have an HP system
    - Fortresses will now have background walls
-   - Fortresses will now be populated by Evil Mages *Not finished Yet*
+   - Fortresses will now be defended by Evil Mages *Not totally finished Yet*